Italian Marinated Mushrooms

 - Put the mushrooms between paper towels and gently squeeze them a bit to remove a little more water.

-- Boil them in the vinegar for five minutes.
+- Boil them in the vinegar for five minutes; you might need more vinegar than a quart, but it should get you started.
 The mushrooms will want to float.
 Use tongs or something to submerge them as much as you can.
 Fish out the mushrooms and put them between paper towels again and gently squeeze them to remove some of the vinegar.